cosmicfranz/Bash-In-the-Box/docs/index.md

 So far so good, but what if we could avoid hard-coding the path and other metadata related to the repository we want to mirror?

-Bash-In-the-Box offers support for configuration files, which can be imported in a script as associative arrays.
+Bash-In-the-Box offers support for *configuration files*, which can be imported in a script as associative arrays.
 This allows us to write all the repository metadata outside the script.
 Here’s how:
 ```
 # file: rpmfusion_free.conf
 # RPMFusion Free repository for Linux Fedora 39 (x86_64)